 The Serpent's Secret (Kiranmala and the Kingdom Beyond series) by Sayantani DasGupta draws upon Bengali folklore.
 Kiranmala, and Indian sixth-grade interdimensional demon slayer is concerned.
 A spell gone awry has sent her parents into another dimension and she is about to be eaten by a rakkhosh demon in her own kitchen.
 Thus begins a highly engaging and funny adventure in which Kiranmala rejects two princes' offer to rescue her, travels to a magical dimension full of fantastic beasts, battles demons, solves riddles and saves New Jersey.

 Dragons in a Bag by Zetta Elliott.
-I found it quite difficult to locate fantasy middle grade books with African-American boy protagonists!
-Fortunately, Elliott’s book was published just in time for this list and it deserves to be here of its own right, not just as a token title (I never put token books on my lists, anyhow).
 This is also an excellent choice for early middle grade readers, ages 7 and up.
-One day, Jaxon’s mom leaves in the care of Ma, a woman who he thinks is his grandmother but is actually a witch on a baby dragon delivery mission.
-Ma takes him on as her apprentice and they travel to a magical world but when they are all set to return to Brooklyn, Ma is accidentally left behind and Jaxon enlists the help of his friends to take care of the baby dragons and rescue Ma.
+One day, Jaxon's mom leaves him in the care of Ma, a woman who he thinks is his grandmother but is actually a witch on a baby dragon delivery mission.
+Ma takes him on as her apprentice and they travel to a magical world.
+When they are all set to return to Brooklyn, Ma is accidentally left behind and Jaxon enlists the help of his friends to take care of the baby dragons and rescue Ma.

 MORE DRAGON BOOKS: Dragon Chapter and Picture Books